BasicCorruption/minetils/README.md

 # minetils

-## Important: This project has been discontinued.
-For updated versions, please see SidGames5/minetils.
+Notice: the official version developed by the MLG Land has been discontinued.

-A simple utility and moderation plugin for SpigotMC.
+A simple utility and moderation plugin for Bukkit servers.

 CurseForge and downloads: [https://www.curseforge.com/minecraft/bukkit-plugins/minetils](https://www.curseforge.com/minecraft/bukkit-plugins/minetils)